top of page

 It involves the dissemination of information, news, or details about a person, product, event, or organization with the intention of generating awareness, interest, or attention.
 Publicizing typically involves utilizing various communication channels, such as media outlets, social media platforms, websites, or public relations efforts, to reach a wide audience.
 By publicizing something, individuals or entities aim to increase visibility, gain publicity, or enhance the reputation and recognition of the subject being promoted.
 Publicizing can involve sharing positive news, highlighting achievements, announcing events, or providing valuable information to engage and inform the public.
 The goal of publicizing is to generate interest, drive participation or consumption, and ultimately shape public opinion or perception in a desired manner.

-Example sentences of publicize
+Example sentences containing publicize

 1. We need to publicize the event to attract more attendees.